 I named him Pevensie, in honor of the apple orchard in Prince Caspian, and settled him into a pit in our backyard while two houses away roofers cussed theatrically over the thock, thock, thock of their hammers.
 It was all very romantic.

 But planting a seed is always an act of hope, or at the very least of wishful thinking.
 We scatter wildflower seeds each year for the bees, and every fall we shake the poppy seed pods all over our flower beds (and driveway—our little ones mean well).
 We plant seeds in the hope that they will emerge in the spring, having bided their time and done battle with birds and rocks and frost.
-We plant an apple tree—which is, at this point, basically a large stick harvested from a very kind friend’s yard—and hope that it will weather not one winter but dozens; may it survive not a handful but hundred coming year after year to bear its fruit away.
+We plant an apple tree—which is, at this point, basically a large stick harvested from a very kind friend’s yard—and hope that it will weather not one winter but dozens.
+May it survive not a handful of birds but a hundred, coming year after year to bear its fruit away.

 And so it is with Easter: a season of hope, in which all creation seems to participate, when the brambles and bare branches that seemed dead only a few weeks ago start running with sap and putting on buds.
 Outside and in, this is a time of transformation.
 So it is, also, with parenting: all these little conversations are like seeds sown in our children’s hearts that will, Lord willing, blossom and bear fruit years from now.